isomerpages/govtech-stp/_rgl/00b-rgl-faq.md

 #### 26. What is the latest I have to present myself at the clinic for the pre-departure COVID-19 PCR/serology test, based on my departure flight timing?

-**[For RGL travellers under Singapore-Brunei Darussalam RGL, Singapore-Japan RGL, Singapore -Malaysia RGL, Singapore-Mainland China RGL and Singapore-ROK RGL ]**
+**[For RGL travellers under Singapore-Brunei Darussalam RGL, Singapore-Mainland China RGL and Singapore-ROK RGL ]** <!--, Singapore-Japan RGL, Singapore-Malaysia RGL-->

 You should make an appointment that fits your required testing window and be present at the clinic early for the appointment, at least 48 hours prior to flight or departure.
 Travellers who present themselves at the clinic less than 38-40 hours to the flight may not be able receive the result in time for the flight or departure.